ETA (separatist group): 2011 permanent ceasefire and cessation of armed activity

 ETA, for its part, issued a statement endorsing the 2017 Catalan independence referendum.

 End of political activity

 In a letter to online newspaper El Diario, published on 2 May 2018, ETA formally announced that it had "completely dissolved all its structures and ended its political initiative" on 16 April 2018.

-A leading leftwing Basque nationalist politician and former ETA member, Arnaldo Otegi, the general coordinator of the Basque coalition party EH Bildu, has said the violence ETA used in its quest for independence “should never have happened” and it ought to have laid down its arms far earlier than it did.
-A full quote: 'Today we want to make specific mention of the victims of ETA's violence,” said Otegi.
-“We want to express to them our sorrow and pain for the suffering they endured.
-We feel their pain, and that sincere feeling leads us to affirm that it should never have happened, that no one could be satisfied with what happened, and that it should not have lasted as long as it did.
-We should have managed to reach [the abandonment of the armed campaign] sooner.'
+A leading left-wing Basque nationalist politician and former ETA member, Arnaldo Otegi, the general coordinator of the Basque coalition party EH Bildu, has said the violence ETA used in its quest for independence "should never have happened" and it ought to have laid down its arms far earlier than it did.

 Victims, tactics and attacks

 Victims

 ETA's targets expanded from military or police-related personnel and their families to a wider array, which included the following: